Menu

 Duty of Care

-Non-profit organizations, charities and other service organizations are not created to make money but to do some good in the world.
-Volunteers who generously give their time to these organizations do so not for personal gain but to assist the organizations in their purposes.
-The last thing anyone involved wants is for someone to be harmed and concern over potential liability can hamper the ability of organizations to recruit volunteers.
+Non-profits and charities are not created to make money but to do some good in the world.
+Volunteers who generously give their time do so not for personal gain but to assist the organizations in their purposes.
+The last thing anyone involved wants is for someone to be harmed.
+Concern over legal liability can hinder the ability to recruit volunteers.

-In fact anyone in society, regardless of whether they are volunteers, people just going about their daily life or people working at their jobs could be liable if someone is harmed by what they did or did not do.
-In this way volunteers are not taking on any extra responsibility towards other people.
-However, one of the best things about volunteering – helping people – can mean that volunteers work more closely with a larger number of people.
+Anyone in society, regardless of whether they are volunteers, could be liable in negligence.
+In this way, volunteers are not taking on any more responsibility towards other people.
+However, one of the best things about volunteering is helping others.
+This can mean that volunteers work more closely with a larger number of people.
+In turn, this means that there is more opportunity for negligence to occur.

-The duty to take reasonable care can also require a person to take action to prevent harm.
+The duty of care can also require a person to take action to prevent harm.
 For example, in some situations there may be a duty to rescue someone who is under the care of the volunteer or the organization.
-As in all situations what that duty involves depends on what is reasonable in the situation.
+As in all situations, what that duty involves depends on what is reasonable in the situation.
 A volunteer, for example, would not be expected to place themselves in serious danger to rescue someone under their charge.

 Higher Risk Situations